 In fact, almost 60 percent of families will provide caregiving assistance and one in three households are caring for a family member with cognitive impairment, like Alzheimer’s disease.
 Plus, around 80 to 90 percent of nursing home residents have both physical and cognitive impairments.
 It’s clear the needs for LTC will notably increase as the number of seniors who have cognitive or physical limitations also increases.

 Trending tech in LTC

-There are many different tech capabilities available in healthcare.
+There are many different tech capabilities available in health care.
 From wearable tech to the systems that record our health information.
 So, what’s new and trending in tech for LTC and how can we invest and promote its growth?

-Gone are the days when healthcare staff need to be tied to a workstation.
+Gone are the days when health care staff need to be tied to a workstation.
 Direct patient care is possible with tablets and laptops, designed to be wireless, mobile care systems.
 The benefits of wireless tech in LTC are endless.
 Most notably, and much like EHR/EMR tech, medical workers no longer have to hunt down a patient’s chart or manually update information.
-By implementing this data into a wireless system, healthcare systems are able to change the way we access patient information.
+By implementing this data into a wireless system, health care systems are able to change the way we access patient information.
 Storing and sharing this information gives a quicker response time and faster treatment for LTC patients.

 Now, telehealth has become a norm for LTC patients who may not require an in-person visit for their level of care, or for facilities in rural areas where accessibility to hospitals isn’t as high.
 Telehealth for LTC patients is also helpful for medical professionals caring for these patients in order to expand their tech usage and provide a higher level of care and comfort to those who need it.

 Investing in the future of tech in LTC